shestakovitch/Django_weather_app/README.md

 You should register on https://www.weatherapi.com/

-Create ".env" file and put API Key on it
+Create ".env" file or rename ".env.example" and put API Key on it

 ## Description